MicrosoftDocs/learn/learn-pr/advocates/intro-to-nodejs/includes/5-try.md

-Let's see how to create and run a simple Hello World Node.js script.
+In this section, you'll create and run a simple Hello World Node.js script.

 ## Node.js REPL